fablabbcn/smartcitizen-docs/docs/start.md

 If you've installed the SCK extension and the Arduino drivers, you'll be able to click on START PROCESS button.
 Wait a few seconds while SCK extension does its job.

 When it has finished you’ll see a form to setup your wifi connection and data update interval parameters.
-Complete the fields with your **SSID** (this is your wifi network's name), **ENCRYPTION MODE** (you can leave the default for most networks, WPA2) and **PASSWORD PHRASE**.
+Complete the fields with your **SSID** (this is your wifi network's name, it can't be longer tham 32 characters), **ENCRYPTION MODE** (you can leave the default for most networks, WPA2) and **PASSWORD PHRASE**.
 Then, click on **SYNC** button.
 Wait a few seconds (your SCK is learning your wifi credentials).

 When the sync has finished, you should see something similar to "00:06:66:21:16:E4" in the **MAC ADDRESS** field.
 Click on the **REGISTER THE KIT** button.
 Now reset your SCK in order the changes take effect.